aldro61/kover2_paper/tutorial/README.md

 ## Getting the example data

 First, download the [example data](http://graal.ift.ulaval.ca/adrouin/kover-example-data.zip) (~?
-Mb), which contains the genome of 392 *Neisseria gonorrhoeae* isolates, along with their susceptibility to azithromycin.
+Mb), which contains the genome of 392 *Neisseria gonorrhoeae* isolates, along with their susceptibility to Azithromycin.
 ## Creating a Kover dataset

 Before using Kover to learn a model, we must package the genomic and phenotypic data into a [Kover dataset](doc_dataset.html#creating-a-dataset), which relies on the HDF5 library to store a compressed representation of the data ([details here](https://github.com/aldro61/kover/wiki/Kover-Dataset-Format)).